 3. You make less mistakes

-During the AEP, things can get frantic, and I can rush through apps.
-Using e-apps can save your behind by making sure an app doesn’t get rejected because you forgot to fill out something.
+During AEP, things can get frantic, and I can rush through apps.
+Using e-Apps can save your behind by making sure an app doesn’t get rejected because you forgot to fill out something.

 4. Quicker approval

 Not only is the processing time faster, but the approval is as well.